hip89/My_ban_script.sh/README.md

 ## Overview

 - Application uses the Multi Address api of the popular crypto wallet [Blockchain](https://www.blockchain.com).
-Blockchain multi address api gives the list of
+Blockchain multi address api gives the list of BTC transaction for the given wallet address.
+See the API [documentation](https://w